 Place the drained water chestnuts and bean sprouts in a bowl until you are ready to add them.

 Rinse the rice really well under cold water until the water runs clear.
-Place the rice into a 6" Fat Daddio Pan or equivalent.
+Place the rice into a (affiliate link)6" Fat Daddio Pan or equivalent.
 Keep in mind that pan materials do affect cooking time, so if you are using a dark pan or a thinner pan, you might want to reduce your natural release time by 1-2 minutes.

 Leave the rice in the pan with adding the water until you are ready to pressure cook.